minus5/examples-services/README.md

 Drawback with second pattern is that service is responsible to deliver data to all interested parties (introduced coupling).
 Additional problems may arise when target services are unavailable.

-The third pattern solves those two problems.
-But what happens if some interested party is down for longer time and **misses some messages**?
-That question heavily depends on the context and has various solutions.
+In the third pattern responsibility of message delivery is loaded off to a third party (NSQ).
+Service can now focus its attention to its domain problems.

+### Stale messages

+What happens if some consumer goes down and **misses some messages**?
+Messages will wait in the queue and be delivered when service comes up again.
+In most cases that is a wonderful feature but it might have some dangerous side effects.
+The effects of stale messages have to be **considered separately depending on the context**.

+### Missed messages

+What happens when some messages have not been handled properly?
 One common solution is to allow consumer to ask the publisher to **replay the data missed**.
 For such purposes publishers should have additional interface for data replay queries.
 Consumer should be able:

 - to detect that he missed some messages
 - to send query to the publisher to replay data missed
 - to handle messages idempotently
 - to make **full state recovery** when too much data has been missed

-Another solution (in a slightly different context) is to use [distributed saga pattern](https://youtu.be/0UTOLRTwOX0?t=46s).

 ### Routing anti-patterns